 If you wish to refer to PeaceWise, below is an example which you can adapt for your circumstances.

 - If you wish to refer to PeaceWise in your complaints policy, you must first ask us for permission to do so by emailing us as [email protected]

 - PeaceWise cannot give legal advice or promise that the wording below is appropriate for all circumstances – you should always have the wording you use reviewed by an expert is this area – for example a lawyer, human resources or compliance professional.

 - You should reference how the question of who pays for the service will be addressed – for example, employers would typically be expected to fund an employee accessing an external complaints service.

 - PeaceWise is not an investigatory body and does not carry out workplace investigations.
-Rather, we offer conflict coaching services or mediation services, depending on the situation and what is required.
+Rather, we offer conflict coaching services or mediation services or help facilitate conciliatory processes and conversations, depending on the situation and what is required.

 An example wording referencing PeaceWise – for use in a complaints policy